hund-studio/blog/posts/iteration-in-js.md

 > 👨‍🏫 If we need to create one function to **add** items from an array we will use the `...` spread operator whereas we will use a `filter` method to **remove** them.

-### Override a default confguration
+### Override a default configuration

-When you create a slider you probably set some default options (such as animation speed, transition type ...) which can be override from annother developer in order to costumize it.
+When you create a slider you probably set some default options (such as animation speed, and transition type ...) which can be overridden by another developer to customize it.

 ```typescript
 interface SliderConfig {